 The hardest part of writing, for me, is not the mechanics of writing or the discipline to keep going.
 It's not writer's block, which (ever since I figured out outlining, at least) has never been a problem for me.
 It's not coming up with the premise or revising or outlining or even querying.
 It's putting myself out there.
-I don't want to get all The Bachelor on you, but writing anything - even fiction - makes you vulnerable.
+I don't want to get all The Bachelor on you, but writing-- even fiction writing--makes you vulnerable.

 A writer puts herself (or his self) out there on so many levels.

 First, there's the fact that no matter how fictional your story is, you did it.
 You and you alone wrote that scene, birthed that villain, made that character say or think that.
-It's a reflection of you and although you may not agree with all the things your characters say or do, their words and actions and thoughts came from your brain, you little hot mess.
+It's a reflection of you, and although you may not agree with all the things--or any of the things!--your characters say or do, their words and actions and thoughts came from your brain, your little hot mess.

 There's also that little inner voice reminding you that grandma (or your mother/neighbor/PTA friend/pastor/husband) is going to read that.
 That sex scene, that snippet of dialogue ripped from a real life conversation, that horrible truth that may resonate too deeply, that observation that may hit a little too close to home.

-As if all that weren't enough, you've put yourself out there and now, inevitably, there is the feedback.
+As if all that weren't enough, you've put yourself out there and now, inevitably, you are going to get feedback.
 If you're talented and lucky enough to be published, there will be negative reviews, from well-meaning critics to brutal online trolls.
 And that's only if you're lucky enough to get published - and that only happens if you're fortunate enough to secure an agent after subjecting yourself to the querying process.
 By soliciting an agent, you are essentially saying, Look here, I think I've created something worthy of publication.
 I think it's good enough, smart enough, beautiful enough that at least a hundred thousand people, if not millions, will be interested in reading all ninety thousand words I've put down here.
-That takes balls.
+I mean, that takes balls.
 Or ovaries, in my case.
 (Side note, why don't we ever talk about someone having the ovaries to do something brave or crazy?)

 When I first started writing fiction, it was hard for me to write without letting all those little voices take over the manuscript.
 Oh, that's too taboo or risqué or demented or wrong.
 Will so and so think this is about them?
 Is this going to offend?
 But then I realized a few things.

-First of all, I was writing a thriller, damn it, and there's nothing thrilling about a story that doesn't make the reader think oh shit at least once or twice.
+First of all, I was writing a thriller, and there's nothing thrilling about a story that doesn't make the reader think oh shit or wow, she really went there at least once or twice.

 And finally, anything I write is bound to offend someone.
-I'd bet you anything that sentence right there just did it for somebody.
+Shit, that statement alone might have just did it for somebody.